 One area of specific concentration includes the representation of clients in the areas of insurance defense, insurance coverage, PIP defense and personal injury defense matters, regularly appearing in the state and federal courts in Florida against or on behalf of insurance companies, self-insured entities and insureds.
 This general practice area includes such diverse types of litigation as owners and contractors protective liability; owners, landlords and tenants coverage; bailor/bailee; premise liability; security; commercial liability; defamation; privacy; and property damage cases.
 These attorneys are also involved in litigating coverage issues that arise from homeowners, personal auto, commercial auto, CGL, D&O, E&O, professional liability, municipal, garage, EPL, excess and other policy types.
 They routinely provide advice and representation on first and third party insurance coverage issues, umbrella policies and primary and excess coverage policy issues.

-Attorneys in this Practice Group are also experienced trial lawyers in the area of assessment, mortgage and lien foreclosure litigation, representing clients in multimillion dollar loan foreclosures and workout of distressed commercial properties, including hotels, condominiums, shopping centers, office buildings, recreational facilities, unimproved and improved land, and planned unit developments.
+Our attorneys are also experienced trial lawyers in the area of assessment, mortgage and lien foreclosure litigation, representing clients in multi-million dollar loan foreclosures and workout of distressed commercial properties, including hotels, condominiums, shopping centers, office buildings, recreational facilities, unimproved and improved land, and planned unit developments.
 Client services are performed regularly for financial institutions, real estate investment trusts and insurance companies.

 There are two reasons you might find yourself in need of an appellate lawyer.
 First, no matter how well a case is presented to a trial court, the trial court sometimes makes a mistake, and you need to seek a reversal of the trial court’s decision.
 Second, you win in the trial court, and the other side appeals.
 In either event, the appellate law team at Sachs Sax Caplan P.L. is prepared to represent you.